 The Nighthawks (0-9, 0-8) mounted one final drive, reaching Fairfield's 35-yard line and with fourth-and-6, but Toby Anders sacked quarterback Brady Goodfellow to force a turnover on downs.

-The Knights ran off the final two minutes, Bollinger rushing for a first down to
+The Knights ran off the final two minutes, Bollinger rushing for a first down to keep his team from having to punt earlier.

 Oddly, the Nighthawks didn't attempt to return Bollinger's final punt as time expired, and the Knights surrounded the ball before beginning to celebrate.